chazzpm/aFICSCHASS/_posts/2020-01-20-01ScienceMindset.md

 All theories of physics apply only to subsystems of the Universe; but not to the Universe as a whole, because they  requiere this background structure.
 All of them are based on "the cosmological fallacy" [Smolin,Unger] that hopes theories that apply to subsystems and scale them up to the universe as a whole.

-*We need a theory of dynamics without an observer, or a measuring instrument outside the system* because the Universe has a **perimeter** [^1], an expanding one.
+*We need a theory of dynamics without an observer, or a measuring instrument outside the system* because the Universe has a **perimeter** [^2], an expanding one.
 Therefore, **there is only interior and no exterior** [Smolin].
-The fundamental **monad Gon** represents the universe based on his unique view of the whole universe from the interior.
+The fundamental **monad Gon** represents the universe based on his unique view of the whole universe from the interior, 'where everything flows'.

 ### 1.4.1.
 Reality of aFootball as a multiplicity of views from inside aPitch
 Reality must be build out of viewpoints, each one a partial perspective on a dynamically evolving universe. **A universe as seen from the inside**.

-Let us describe the 'structure of the world' as a '**view**' based on a theory about **processes**, about the sequences and causal relations among things that happen.
+Let us describe the 'structure of the world' as a '**view**' based on a theory about **processes**, about the sequences, imperfect perceived by any agent, of causal relations among things that happen.

 {% include alert.html text="
 - We need a 'pace' the imaginary way of describing relationships [Leibniz],[Smolin]."%}